VineethReddy02/Kubernetes-Notes/README.md

 -k8s will automatically figure out intents
 -Can specify multiple files/directories recursively.

-Declarative COnfiguration has three phases.
+Declarative Configuration has three phases.

-1. Live object configuration
+- Live object configuration
-2. Current object configuration file.
+- Current object configuration file.
-3. Last-applied object configuration file.
+- Last-applied object configuration file.

 Merging changes.

-1. Primitive fields
+- Primitive fields
-		1. String, int, boolean,images or replicas
+    - String, int, boolean,images or replicas
-		2. Replace old state with current object configuration file.
+    - Replace old state with current object configuration file.

-2. Map fields
+- Map fields
-		1. Merge old state with current state with current object configuration file.
+    - Merge old state with current state with current object configuration file.

-3. List fields
+- List fields
-		1.Complex- varies by field.
+    - Complex- varies by field.

 ### VOLUMES AND PersistentVolumes

-1. Volumes(in general): lifespan of abstraction = lifetime of pod.
+- Volumes(in general): lifespan of abstraction = lifetime of pod.
-		1. Note that this is longer than lifetime of any container inside pod.
+    - Note that this is longer than lifetime of any container inside pod.
-		2. Persistent Volumes.
+    - Persistent Volumes.

-2. Persistent Volumes: lifetime of abstraction independent of pod lifetime.
+- Persistent Volumes: lifetime of abstraction independent of pod lifetime.

 Using Volumes